quist00/carpentries.org/_posts/2023/08/2023-08-14-checkout_changes.md

 ### I was trained a long time ago and never completed checkout.
 These new rules seem more achievable to me.
 Can I re-start my checkout process?
 These changes are being made, in part, because we recognize that the challenges of our checkout process have prevented skilled and enthusiastic Instructors from completing their certification.
 However, it is also important that trainees begin their Instructor role with Carpentries' training and ethos fresh in their mind.
-Now through **31 October, 2023**, we will offer the following accommodations for anyone previously trained:
+Now through **14 November, 2023**, we will offer the following accommodations for anyone previously trained:
 - **If you attended an Instructor Training event after 1 January 2022,** you may [email us](mailto:instructor.training@carpentries.org) to request a new 90-day extension on your time to complete checkout.
 - **If you attended an Instructor Training event before 1 January 2022,** you may [email us](mailto:instructor.training@carpentries.org) to request a Carpentries-sponsored code to re-take Instructor Training.
 If you have been highly active in Carpentries activities during this period (e.g. as a Helper or non-certified co-Instructor), you may share a list of those activities and ask for a 90-day extension instead.